 To arrange our first session or to contact me for a brief chat to answer any questions you may have, click here.

-I offer concession rates to students and people on low income.
-Please get in touch for more information.
+I offer concession rates to students and people on low income (limited availability).

 Payment for therapy must be made in advance at least 48hrs prior to the agreed time of session.